Windsor Shades

-Windsor Shades (also known as Ruffin's Ferry and Waterville) is located on the Pamunkey River in Sweet Hall, Virginia, United States, that is listed on the National Register of Historic Places.
+Windsor Shades (also known as Ruffin's Ferry and Waterville) is located on the Pamunkey River in Sweet Hall, Virginia, United States.
+It is listed on the National Register of Historic Places.
 Archeological native artifacts found on the property surrounding the house suggest it was the site of Kupkipcok, a Pamunkey village noted on John Smith's 1609 map.

 Description

-The land title is not clear, owing to the destruction of King William County records, but the house is assumed to have been built around 1750.
-The building is a story-and-a-half, 5 bay gambled roofed, frame structure covered with beaded weatherboards and set on a low, stone and English-bond brick basement.
-The house has striking massive Flemish - bond brick chimney stacks at either end.
+The property's land title is not clear, owing to the destruction of King William County records, but the house is assumed to have been built around 1750.
+It is a story-and-a-half, 5 bay gambled roofed, frame structure covered with beaded weatherboards and set on a low, stone and English-bond brick basement.
+The house has striking massive Flemish-bond brick chimney stacks at either end.
 In the basement is a large tavern room with reportedly one of the largest interior cooking hearths in Tidewater, Virginia.
 The site was listed on the National Register of Historic Places in 1978.
 In 1999 two wings were added on either side of the main block with little alteration of the original structure.